Capillary/ecom-api-document/source/includes/_product.md

 VariantValue | string | The value of the specified property. *Required for Variant Product BrandID* | string | Unique id of the brand associated to the product ProductTitle* | string | Title of the product to appear on the product's page ProductType* | string | Type of the product.
-Values: `P` for a normal product, `A` for an add-on products, `D` for a deal product, and `B` for a bundle product
+Values: `P` for a normal product, `A` for an add-on products, and `B` for a bundle product or deal product
 CategoryRefCode | string | Reference code of the product category Inventory | int |  The number of available products of the current SKU (stock) MRP | float  | Retail price of the product
 Webprice | float | Selling price of the product on the storefront Availability | string | Specify the availability of the product.
 Values: `Y` if available, `N` if unavailable BarCode | string | Bar code of the product
-ProductType | enum | Type of the product.
-Values: P (normal product), B (bundle product), A (add-on product), D (deal product)
-VariantProperty | string | Specify the property name of the variant product.
-For example, color, size, weight, ram, harddisk.
-You can add more properties in VariantProperty1, VariantProperty2 and so on value | string | Value of the specified property.
-You can add each property value in value1, value2 and so on SmallImage | string | Source image of the product -  small size (supported formats: .png, jpg,jpeg, .svc, and .gif) LargeImage | string | Source image of the product - large size (supported formats: .png, jpg,jpeg, .svc, and .gif) ShortDescription | string | Short description of the product.
+SmallImage | string | Source image of the product -  small size (supported formats: .png, jpg,jpeg, .svc, and .gif) LargeImage | string | Source image of the product - large size (supported formats: .png, jpg,jpeg, .svc, and .gif) ShortDescription | string | Short description of the product.
 This will appear on the product showcase page